Amherst Tennis Club Player Levels

 Very experienced match-player – enjoys playing pressure points.

-Very good level of fitness to last a long, hard, club match.
+Very good to excellent level of fitness to last a long, hard, club match.

 Play and train several times a week.